Advanced Topics in Terminal Usage

-This chapter discusses the following advanced topics:
+This chapter discusses a number of advanced topics.

 If you need to disable the close button (X) of the Terminal, add a registry key, as follows: